Monsif2019/image-upload/README.md

 # image-upload
-upload images using nodejs with just a bit of form security.
+upload images using nodejs with just a bit of security and simple html and css page.

 # Get started.
 - Install node js on your machine.